CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

 ## SOLID Design Principles.

 * Single Responsibility
-  * The console input interface (`presenters.console.Input`) only does one thing&mdash;retrieve input from the user through the console.
-It retrieves input from the user, parses does very basic input validation ("10S" is a valid card string whereas "404W" is not), and then returns primitive representation of the desired input (for example the `String` "S10" to represent the 10 of spades).
+  * The `SQLiteUserDatabase` only does one thing&mdash;connect with an SQLite database and query it.
+All database queries go through this class, and is the only class in our program that contains SQL.
+The users of this class do not need to know how the SQLite connection works, but can simply call methods to gather the required information.
 * Open/Closed
   * The `GameTemplate` class defines common operations that are required between all games, such as the logic required for `User` management (adding wins, adding games played, etc.).
 New subclasses of `GameTemplate` will not need to change this code, but can depend on said code doing the right thing.
 * Liskov's Substitution
   * All subclasses of `GameTemplate`, such as `CrazyEights`, all have common functionality like the `startGame()` entry method, or the `getMaxPlayers()` method.
-This means the `GameSelector` can depend on these methods existing and working correctly regardless of what subclass of `GameTemplate` is actually being used.
+This means the `MainMenu` can depend on these methods existing and working correctly regardless of what subclass of `GameTemplate` is actually being used.
+In other words, substituting subclasses of `GameTemplate` does not change the behaviour of the game creation and run flow.
+  * This also means that extending our program with new games is simple.
+By subclassing `GameTemplate` and adding it to the game creation factory, new games can be added with no changes to `MainMenu`.
 * Interface Segregation
-  * Rather than have one main input/output interface for both the `GameSelector` and each individual game, interfaces were separated allowing implementations to choose which interfaces to implement.
+  * Each game defines its own extension of the `GameIO` interface, and defines what input and output methods it requires.
+Then, the actual GUI implementation must implement this interface to support the game.
+Separating these interfaces means individual GUI implementations do not need to support methods and actions that are not needed by the actual game.
 * Dependency Inversion
-  * Each game (subclasses of `GameTemplate`) must depend on an interface between the game and the user running the code.
-An interface was used to specify the ways a user could interact with the game, and the subclasses of `GameTemplate` only depended on there being given some implementation of the interface, but did not directly depend on the implementation.
+  * `UserManager` depends on connecting to a database to serialize users.
+To avoid a dependency rule violation, the interface `UserDatabaseAccess` is defined.
+Then, `SQLiteUserDatabase` simply implements this interface.
+To then inject the depenency, an instance of `SQLiteUserDatabase` is instantiated in `Main` and passed into the `UserManager` to store.
+Defining an interface this way also allows different implementations of databases to be used; it would be very easy to switch to another relational databases like MySQL.

 ## Packaging Strategy

 We primarily considered the packaging by component and the packaging by layer strategies.
 We decided on the packaging by layer strategy to make our layers more clear and make it easy to tell whether the dependency rule is violated.
-However, as our project expands in scope, it might be worth reconsidering our use of packaging by layer since each of the packages have low cohesion.
+However, since our project has expanded in scope, we've begun introducing subpackages to further divide our code.
+For example, a `usecases.usermanagement` subpackage is used for the user related classes.